Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Combined Traffic Shapers

 \subsection{TAS+SP / TAS+CBS}

-We first address the combinations without ATS.
+With the combination of the completely deterministic transmission of TAS, we first address the architecture without ATS.
 One possible combination is that of the Time-Aware Shaper (TAS) and Strict Priority (SP) queuing (i.e., TAS+SP), shown in Fig.~\ref{fig:TAS+SP^CBS}(a).
 The combined scheduling mechanisms of TAS+SP are inherited from TTEthernet which supports Time-Triggered (TT) traffic and Rate-Constrained (RC) communication with a strict priority allocation.
-The difference in TSN how the TT frames are transmitted.
+The difference in TSN is how the TT frames are transmitted.
 In TTEthernet, TT communication is implemented by directly controlling the temporal behavior of each individual frame of the TT flows~\cite{Craciunas16:RTSJ}.
 However, in TSN, TT communication depends on the gate control for corresponding TT queues in egress ports, which requires flow or frame isolation constraints in order to achieve completely deterministic transmission~\cite{Craciunas16:RTNS, Pop16}.
-Another possible combination is that of TAS and the Credit Based Shaper (CBS) (TAS+CBS)~\cite{Zhao20}.
+Another possible combination is that of TAS and the Credit-Based Shaper (CBS) (TAS+CBS)~\cite{Zhao20}.
 The TAS+CBS architecture is presented in Fig.~\ref{fig:TAS+SP^CBS}(b).
 In any combination, TT traffic implemented by TAS always has the highest priority.
 Thus, it will have the same high real-time performance as when individually used.
 SP/AVB traffic has the secondary priority.
+Best-Effort (BE) traffic has the lowest priority without timing guarantee requirements.
 Different from SP scheduling, which handles the flows based on their priorities, CBS enforces a bandwidth reservation for multiple priorities of AVB traffic.
-CBS is used to prevent the starvation of lower-priority AVB traffic, and can tolerate a certain degree of degradation on real-time performance for high-priority traffic.
+CBS is used to prevent the starvation of lower-priority AVB traffic, and can tolerate a certain degree of degradation in real-time performance for high-priority traffic.